ellie/notes/content/notes/split git repo.md

 description: Splitting a git repo into two, while retaining all history
 date: 2024-07-29
 ---
 First, install [`git-filter-repo`](https://github.com/newren/git-filter-repo).
-This is a python script - the required functionality is not built-in to Git.
+This is a python script, with no dependencies.

 It's easy to install.
 Just drop the script somewhere in your PATH.
 For me: